zhangxunhui/Research/StackOverflow/Barriers/README.md

-This folder contains all the contents used during the StackOverflow Barriers experiment.
+This folder contains all the contents used during the Stack Overflow Barriers experiment.

 - [Diverging Stacked Barchart of Barriers](https://github.com/alt-code/Research/blob/master/StackOverflow/Barriers/OpenRating_ranked.pdf)